Categories: Content Marketing

 While both platforms are on board with passkeys, 1Password is presently more widely compatible, allowing passkeys to be utilized on more websites and third-party apps directly from the vault — a great way for users to go passwordless logins yet still have backup passwords.

-LastPass is introducing passkey support slowly, with some features still in beta.
+LastPass is slowly introducing passkey support, with some features still in beta.
 It is getting better step by step, thus facilitating change for users who do not want to alter their setups entirely.

-At this moment, 1Password seems to be more aligned with the coming times, especially for the users of Mac, iOS, and anyone considering iOS browser extensions, Chrome, or cross-device compatibility.
+At this moment, 1Password seems better aligned with the future, especially for Mac and iOS users, as well as anyone considering iOS browser extensions, Chrome, or cross-device compatibility.

 5. Verdict: Features